Wireless Reading Device - Do You Want One?!

 nature only doing one thing, particularly given the price.

-You might be asking yourself why you would even want an
+asking yourself why you would even want an

 ebook reader?
 I'm not going to go into any details comparing